 The learning-outcome based curriculum framework has been designed incorporating the Krea ethos to impart knowledge about Chemistry to Krea undergraduates.
 The syllabus balances the demands of the interwoven nature of Krea pedagogy and the requirements of a Chemistry major according to Indian and global chemistry curricula.
 The syllabus represents the requirement for a comprehensive major that ensures that students who graduate from Krea with an undergraduate Chemistry degree can go on to a wide variety of higher learning/career paths.

-To earn a major in the Chemistry, a student must complete a total of thirteen courses (4 credits) and earn 60 credits, out of which:
+To earn a Major in Chemistry, a student must earn 62 credits, out of which:

-To earn a minor in Chemistry, a student must complete seven courses, earning a total of 28 credits, out of which:
+To earn a Minor in Chemistry, a student must earn 28 credits, out of which:

 Electives Credits: 4

 To earn a Concentration in Chemistry, a student must earn 18 credits.